Shopify/shopify_app/docs/shopify_app/logging.md

 ## Log Levels

+There are four log levels with `error` being the most severe.

 1. Debug
 2. Info
 3. Warn
 4. Error

-We have four log levels with `error` being the most severe.

 ## Configuration

+The logging is controlled by the `log_level` configuration setting.
-Your log level is set to `:info` by default.
-You can change this by going into your configuration file and changing the `log_level` setting.
-You can remove all logs by setting this to `:off`.
+The default log level is `:info`.
+You can disable all logs by setting this to `:off`.

 ## Upgrading

-Make sure to add the `config.log_level` setting to your configuration file so you can start changing the log level to your preference.
-If `log_level` isn't found if your configuration settings then it will default to the `:info` level.
+For a newly-generated app, the `shopify_app` initializer will contain the `log_level` setting.
+If you are upgrading from a previous version of the `shopify_app` gem then you will need to add this manually, otherwise it will default to `:info`.